The 99 Club at Storm

 Brown, the cheery and bright-eyed lad from London, swaggers onto the brightly lit stage with a spring in his step as he delves straight into another quiz of the audience.
 After an obliteration of every conceivable country that could possibly be stereotyped, Brown plucks a guitar from off stage and starts what seems to be a rather touching love song – and ends up being a satirical mocking of the controversial Islamic Burka, aptly named “Burka Girl”, and brings the house down.

 Price returns briefly to the stage after a short interval with new fervour, announcing the next act, Mark Maier.
 Maier throws the entire room off course with a whole opening gambit as a clichéd American, and is awarded with thunderous applause when he reveals he is little more than a cynical Brit.
 Through a myriad of provocative hand gestures and profanity, Maier argues over the troubles of driving, as well as the merits and afflictions of being British, creating a grand sense of camaraderie with the audience, who holler tirelessly at the self-loathing nation we appear to be to the world.

 Alistair Barrie ties the night up perfectly, clad in a Christmassy velvet green blazer.
 He explores, similarly to Maier, the struggles of being British in the world.
 The audience, who are predominantly comprised of twenty and thirty somethings on a Thursday night drink up, cheer tirelessly with pride as Barrie annihilates the long-standing victim of bullying from our country – France – and proclaims us to be the most miserable nation in the world.

-The 99 Club is on nightly at Storm Nightclub Leicester Square, for further information or to book visit here.
+The 99 Club is on nightly at Storm Nightclub Leicester Square.
+For further information or to book visit the venue’s website here.